ScriptureExamined/NovawrightStudios/_posts/2026-03-01-resetting-momentum-on-project-echo.md

 author: Roberta
 categories: [Development]
 excerpt: >
   It’s been a little quiet here.
-Not because development stopped—but because it didn’t.
+Not because development stopped, but because it didn’t.
 This post marks a reset and a commitment to building momentum through consistency.
 ---

 # Back at It: Resetting Momentum on Project Echo

 It’s been a little quiet here.
 And that silence wasn’t because development stopped.
 If anything, it was the opposite.

-When you're deep in a project—especially in game development—you shift into execution mode.
+When you're deep in a project, especially in game development, you shift into execution mode.
 You're solving problems, adjusting systems, testing mechanics, and documentation quietly falls to the side.

 That’s what happened here.

-But silence doesn’t build momentum.
+But silence doesn’t build momentum, consistency does.

-Consistency does.

 So this post marks a reset.